Explain why is honey a good healing agent?

 In detail, for those interested!

-The antiseptic properties of honey
+The natural antibacterial action of honey

-The anti-inflammatory effects of honey
+The anti-inflammatory properties of honey

 Did you know?